gowtham07/gowtham07.github.io/_posts/2023-03-14-Hello-World.md

 Step 1 is to identify the bias in the model and this can be done by using a context free input.
 Get model’s prediction( Ideally it should be 50%) but model might give 70% due to bias

 <img src="https://github.com/gowtham07/gowtham07.github.io/blob/master/images/11.png?raw=true" alt="gif">

+We can correct this error by setting W and b so that the class scores for the content-free input are uniform.
+We first obtain ˆp for the content-free input, denoted ˆpcf.
+We then set W = diag(ˆpcf)−1 and b to the all-zero vector.7 To make test predictions, we compute Wˆp + b and take the argmax.